 At the end of Agent Carter, how come Howard Stark refers to SHIELD by its acronym, instead of its full name?Iron Man made me think that the shortened name wouldn't have existed in the 1940s.

-The name was only fully said in Iron Man 1 because it was the first movie to introduce the organization, and the general audience wouldn't know what the organization is and comic fans needed to know the acronym stood for something different.
-While the dialogue does make it sound like the acronym hadn't been invented until the end of the movie it seems to be Early-Installment Weirdness.
-As they hadn't fully fleshed out the MCU yet, and probably hadn't decided SHIELD would have been created right after WWII.
+The name was only fully said in Iron Man because it was the first movie to introduce the organization, and the general audience wouldn't know what the organization is and comic fans needed to know the acronym stood for something different.
+While the dialogue does make it sound like the acronym hadn't been invented until the end of the movie, it seems to be Early Installment Weirdness: They hadn't fully fleshed out the MCU yet, and probably hadn't decided SHIELD would have been created right after WWII.

-It was basically a retcon, but I'm under the impression that Stark named it in honour of Steve.
+It was basically a retcon, but I'm under the impression that Stark named it in honor of Steve.
 He couldn't exactly call it "STEVE", so maybe "SHIELD" was the closest he could get.
-Hell, according to Agents of SHIELD, Bucky is an honorary member.
+Hell, according to Agents Of SHIELD, Bucky is an honorary member.

-Unlikely, if Mandarin is anywhere near as powerful as the comics
+Unlikely, if the Mandarin is anywhere near as powerful as the comics.